Durgerdam - Coastal Retreat close to Amsterdam Sailing Boats| De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

 Hotel De Durgerdam | Gallery Images Photography | The Aficionados Hotel De Durgerdam | Gallery Images Photography | The Aficionados

 Simplicity and intensity of flavour are undoubtedly the taste hallmarks of Restaurant De Mark.
-Not only the buzzing dining destination heart of boutique hotel De Durgerdam, it is destined to become the new culinary hotspot and social hub by Head Chef Koen Marees and collaborators, Amsterdam’s gourmet heroes, Richard van Oostenbrugge and Thomas Groot of Michelin-star restaurants 212 and De Juwelier.
+Not only the buzzing dining destination heart of boutique hotel De Durgerdam, but it is also a culinary hotspot and social hub by Head Chef Koen Marees and collaborators, Amsterdam’s gourmet heroes, Richard van Oostenbrugge and Thomas Groot of Michelin-star restaurants 212 and De Juwelier.
 A trio of loveable mavericks who have adopted a clear signature of cooking up the classics with a creative new twist, the rural staples offer the familiar, whilst fresh seafood is the kindred flavours of the doorstep sea.
 The Centre stage of the kitchen is the open flames of the grill, where chefs busily add a char to vegetables, fish and meats - a natural way of cooking that demands skill and a love of theatre.

 Location